 The Matinee Idle is a print newsletter published in weekly installments every October.
 Spurred on by my love of mid 20th century horror films and distaste for streaming, I collate broadcast television listings into a handy guide that features capsule reviews and artwork informed by the aesthetics of drive-in newspaper ads, punk fanzines, and the kind of newsletter an elderly relative might receive if they indulged in model railroads or stamp collecting.
 The publication is then reproduced on a photocopier and delivered to a devoted list of subscribers via postal mail.
 The month culminates with an in person event in which I distribute the final issue of the year and talk movies while sitting in a cardboard newspaper stand.
-Subscriptions open every September and can be acquired through the instructions above.
+Subscriptions open every September.
 Some samples of past issues and movie ads can be seen in the gallery below.

 Photo credit: Cait McCormack